The west coast of Scotland: a braw territory of high skies, low plains, deep lochs, wild seas and soaring Munros.

 Catch Harry Potter's train to the sea

 Mallaig is the pretty coastal gateway to the Isle of Skye.
 Linked to Fort William by road and rail, you can catch a steam train via Glenfinnan.
-The track inland is best known these days for featuring prominently in the hugely popular Harry Potter films and for more Scottish film inspiration, read our film guide to Scotland.
+The track inland is best known these days for featuring prominently in the hugely popular Harry Potter films; for more Scottish film inspiration, read our film guide to Scotland.

 Mallaig is a great place to base yourself if you are looking for pleasant walking prospects and the authentic Scottish holiday experience in the Highlands.
 Walk around Mallaig’s harbour, then stop to take in the views across Loch Nevis to Knoydart.
 Mallaig has a leisure centre with a swimming pool to head to for indoor activities.
 Mallaig has a good sample of eateries including The Steam Inn, The Terrace Restaurant, The Cornerstone and Jaffy’s Chippy and Deli!